varnio/fedsim/README.rst

     :target: https://gitter.im/varnio/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge

-FedSim is a comprehensive but flexible Federated Learning Simulator!
+FedSim is a comprehensive and flexible Federated Learning Simulator!
 It aims to provide the researchers with an easy to develope/maintain simulator for Federated Learning.
 See documentation at `here <https://fedsim.varnio.com/en/latest/>`_!